Exabyte-io/documentation/docs/tutorials/dft/chemical/neb.md

 ## Import Interpolated Set

-The **Interpolated Set** generated in [this other tutorial](../../materials/interpolated-sets.md) under the name "NEB SET", containing the initial, final and a total of 10 intermediate images of the H3 molecule under investigation, should then be [selected and imported](../../../jobs-designer/actions-header-menu/select-materials.md) into the ["Materials Viewer" Tab](../../../jobs-designer/materials-tab.md) of the NEB job being [designed](../../../jobs-designer/overview.md).
+The **Interpolated Set** generated in [this other tutorial](../../materials/interpolated-sets.md) under the name "NEB CONSTRAINED SET", containing the initial, final and a total of 3 intermediate images of the H3 molecule under investigation (including atomic constraints along the single dimension of the molecule), should then be [selected and imported](../../../jobs-designer/actions-header-menu/select-materials.md) into the ["Materials Viewer" Tab](../../../jobs-designer/materials-tab.md) of the NEB job being [designed](../../../jobs-designer/overview.md).
 This is done by [selecting](../../../entities-general/actions/select.md) all images contained in the set at the moment of import.

 ## Submit Job